Blendify/blender-manual/trunk/blender_docs/manual/interface/controls/templates/data_block.rst

    The Data ID.

-A Data ID is a text field with a data-block type icon on the left, which opens a gray pop-up.
+A Data ID is a text field with icon on the left, which opens a gray pop-up.
 It is used to references data-blocks selected by there name.

-It only accepts data-blocks of the type specified by the icon.
+Type
+   The icon on the left specifies the accepted data-block type.
+Text Field
    The text field functions as a search field by matching elements in the list.
    If you type an invalid name, the value will remain unchanged.
    If the selected object is an armature, you can further specify one of its bones by entering its name in the *Bone* data ID.
-Click  the ``X`` button to remove the reference.
+List
+   Lets you select the the data-block directly.
+Eye Dropper
    In some Data IDs there is an :doc:`/interface/controls/buttons/eye_dropper` available through the pipette icon on the right side.
+Remove ``X``
+   Click  the ``X`` button on the right to remove the reference.